You are not old enough to visit this site

 Look Like a Veteran: How to Hold Your Glass

 Let's start simple — How to Hold Your Glass.
-There's a plethora of whisky tasting glasses you might come across from the legendary Glencairn - which is our go-to - to a tulip with a stem and many iterations of something similar.
+There's a plethora of whisky tasting glasses you might come across from the legendary Glencairn - which is our go-to - to a tulip with a stem or copita nosing glass and many iterations of something similar.

 These glasses have a specific shape that allows the aromas to dance in the whisky glass and be enjoyed most clearly.
-Always hold the whisky tasting glass below the level of the whisky so as not to warm the precious liquid and certainly never hold near the rim, which may impart oils and other contaminants.
+Always hold the whisky tasting glass below the level of the whisky to avoid warming the precious liquid.
+And certainly never hold near the rim, which may impart oils and other contaminants to the glass where your lips are about to taste.

 Note, a real whisky tasting will never be presented in a tumbler; keep those for at-home enjoyment when your pours are suspiciously generous.